Inclusive Learning Tech Design

 Making STEM learning more accessible and equitable for all

-Promoting AI literacy among young people
+Promoting computational thinking AI literacy among young people

-Understanding, designing, and theorizing joint media engagement
+Understanding and designing for family joint media engagement